murex/Dev-Interview-Preparation/README.md

 ## 6. Technical Interview

-Once you go through the HR interview, you will be invited for a technical one for a duration of XXX minutes.
+Once you go through the HR interview, you will be invited for a technical one for a duration of two hours.

 You will be meeting with two experts from the DEV department.
 Your interviewers would like to know more about your technical skills.
 They will ask you some technical questions to better assess your coding skills and knowledge and better understand your reasoning thinking.
 Being able to show your reasoning skills is as important as giving the right answer!

-Check the next section "_**Getting Yourself Ready**_" to know how to prepare for the technical interview.
+Make sure that you read the "_**Getting Yourself Ready**_" section before this step.

 ## 7. Matching Interview